 Groundwater

-The static groundwater table is considered to exist at a depth in excess of 20± feet below existing grade.
+The static groundwater table is considered to exist at a depth greater than 25± feet or more below existing grade.
 Therefore, groundwater is not expected to impact the grading or foundation construction activities.

 6.5 Foundation Design and Construction